-The Respondent can't go near where you live, work, go to school or go near any other places you might be
+The Respondent can't go near where you live, work, go to school or in any other places you might be

-They can't follow you, or try to stop you, or your children from coming or going anywhere.
-If you are in the same public place as them they have to leave.
-Even if they are accidentally in the same place as you, such as a supermarket or a friend's place, they have to leave.
+This means they can't follow you, or try to stop you, or your children from coming or going anywhere.
+If you are in the same public place as them, they have to leave.
+That means even if they are accidentally in at the same place as you, such as a supermarket or a friend's place, they have to leave.